Mirexxx/Barter-testing/README.md

 # Barter-testing
-Testin a full app on android devices starting from documenmtation.,
+Testing a full app on android devices starting from documenmtation.,